Rocky Mountain National Park maps are essential for planning your visit.

 The Bear Lake and Moraine Park routes travel along the Bear Lake Road, from Moraine Park Campground and Moraine Park Visitor Center all the way to Bear Lake.

 The Hiker Shuttle carries people between Estes Park and the National Park, with stops at the Park and Ride lot at the Estes Park Fairgrounds, the Estes Park Visitor Center, and Rocky Mountain National Park’s Beaver Meadows Visitor Center.
+(NOTE: Not running in 2021.)

 Detailed information on shuttle buses, including maps, times, and months of operation, can be found on the National Park website.